GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/002-few-to-fire-tower/index.md

 The ".gpx" file contains both the hike route and important waypoints referred to in the hike description.
 See the <a href="{{< ref "/suggestedmobileapps" >}}" target="_blank">suggestions for mobile apps</a> and open the ".gpx" file in one of those apps on your mobile device.

 ### Mobile (Offline) Hike Route Description
-Cell service can be spotty to non-existent in the Ministik.
+Cell service can go from spotty to non-existent in the Ministik.
 The leg-by-leg route directions you see on this page are duplicated in a web page (".html") you can download here to read in a web browser on your mobile device while offline.

 {{< attachments folder="downloads" pattern=".*(gpx|html)" caption="Hike Route and Waypoints File (.gpx) and Mobile (Offline) Hike Route Description (.html)" >}}